Eat, sleep, surf, repeat

 As surfing is mastered after teaching your body how to balance yourself on the surfboard – a surf balance board is a perfect way to “dry train” and prepare for surfing.

 Balance exercises to improve balance are something that the surf balance board is built for.
-Oftentimes the best workouts for surfing beside the cardiovascular fitness are also the balance board exercises.
+Often the best workouts for surfing beside the cardiovascular fitness are also the balance board exercises.

 Check out the balance board from AMAZON